CosmWasm/sylvia-book/src/basics/state.md

 # Contract state

-The contract we are working on can be instantiated but there it doesn't do anything afterward.
+The contract we are working on can be instantiated but it doesn't do anything afterward.
 Let's make it more complex.
 In this chapter we will introduce contracts state.

 ## Adding contract state